 If you have any questions about Kamakura, Tokyo or Japan, in general, please don’t hesitate to ask me in the comments below.
 I will be happy to answer all your questions and to get to know you a bit better.

-This posts contains affiliate links.
+This post might contain affiliate links.
 I receive a commission if a product is purchased through one of these links, at no extra cost to you.
-Please support me by purchasing products through my links!
+Please support me by buying products through my links!

 Lena is the creator of the Social Travel Experiment.
 Planning her trip around the world took a lot of effort.
 To make it easier for future world travelers she has made it her mission to teach others how to have an unforgettable trip around the world, through short stays with locals, without wasting valuable time or money.